section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 A powerful assertion is an explanation that is created at a run time utilizing boundaries secret phrases from a web structure or URI query string.

-Let's take a look at a simple login form with some basic styling:
+Let us take a look at a simple login form with some basic styling:
 - [Get the form](https://github.com/fabulousDesigns/sql-injection-login-page)
 - create 2 files:
   1.  `index.html`